 • Larger-than-average babies (macrosomia)

 While some birth injuries may resolve naturally or with minimal intervention, others require extensive medical treatment, ongoing therapy, and specialized care throughout the affected individual's life.
-Medical professionals are required to follow established standards of care to prevent such injuries, and failure to do so may constitute medical malpractice, leading to legal liability and compensation claims.
+Medical professionals are required to follow established standards of care to prevent such injuries, and failure to do so may constitute medical malpractice.

 Envelope Icon